SelenaZara/examination-timetabling-problem/README.md

 ## Acknowledgements

-A heartfelt thank you to **Dr. Nizam** from Universiti Malaysia Pahang (UMP) for his invaluable guidance, mentorship, and patience throughout this research.
+A heartfelt thank you to my supervisor **Profesor Madya Dr. Mohd Nizam Bin Mohmad Kahar** from Universiti Malaysia Pahang (UMP) for his invaluable guidance, mentorship, and patience throughout this research.
 His expertise in the domain and generous sharing of the UMP examination dataset made this project possible.

-> *"Whatever you do, do it wholeheartedly."*

 ---